Meatless Mondays: The best day of the week.

-Montgomery County’s endorsement of Meatless Monday aligns with its annual support for COK’s healthy-eating initiative US VegWeek, which year featured Montgomery County Councilmember Valerie Ervin as well as County Executive Ike Leggett pledging to take our 7-Day VegPledge from April 22 to April 28, 2013.
+Montgomery County’s endorsement of Meatless Monday aligns with its annual support for our healthy-eating initiative, VegWeek, which recently featured Montgomery County Council Member Valerie Ervin as well as County Executive Ike Leggett pledging to take our Seven-Day VegPledge from April 22 to April 28, 2013.

 Meatless Mondays in the Sunshine State

-Compassion Over Killing worked with Mayor Philip K. Stoddard on this initiative, who stated: “We’d like to join with the other cities in our nation and across the world that have already urged their citizens to think about these things.”
+We worked with Mayor Philip K. Stoddard on this initiative, who said, “We’d like to join with the other cities in our nation and across the world that have already urged their citizens to think about these things.”